ojigs/100devs/Brandi/README.md

-Brandi is a branding and marketing website
+Brandi is a website for a branding and marketing agency